Back to Silas S. Brown's home page | Chinese version

 from a Linux box.
 See its README.txt for details.

-There is also a SourceForge SVN repository thanks to Cameron Wong: svn co http://svn.code.sf.net/p/e-guidedog/code/ssb22
+There is also an SVN repository thanks to Cameron Wong: svn co http://svn.code.sf.net/p/e-guidedog/code/ssb22

 and a Bitbucket repository: git clone https://bitbucket.org/ssb22